 The points landscape is forever changing, however, with a good points strategy, you will be in a much better position for getting the flights you’re hoping for.

 This is a BIG world and you may find that, like me, you suffer from “travel paralysis from too many options.”
-But if want some inspiration, you can check out my Instagram, my Flight Reviews (coming soon), Lounge Reviews (coming soon), and Hotel Reviews to see places I’ve been using miles and points.
+But if want some inspiration, you can check out my Instagram, my Flight Reviews, Lounge Reviews, and Hotel Reviews to see places I’ve been using miles and points.